WMX567/streamAlgoEuroVis22/README.md

   Sampling is basically the default method in common practice.

 ### Run Experiments
-The .sh files provide the method about how to run the experiments.
+The .sh files provide the method about how we run the experiments.
 For example, to run the Basic Greedy algorithm, please refer to following commands:
  ```bash
 source /ext3/env.sh